-The 2005 Series A Tax Allocation Bonds were subject to this requirement.
-The Final Arbitrage Rebate Analysis was completed September 1, 2015.
-There was no rebate due to the government.
+The 2014 Refunding Bonds are subject to this requirement.
+The most recent Interim Arbitrage Rebate Analysis was completed June 24, 2019.
+There was no rebate due.

-Future computations of the rebate requirement for the tax allocation bonds and new bond issues will be calculated by a consulting firm as Agency management considers appropriate.
-Agency management, as of June 30, 2016, believes there are no arbitrage rebate liabilities.
+Future computations of the rebate requirement for the tax allocation bonds and new bond issues will be calculated by a consulting firm as the Agency management considers appropriate.
+Agency management, as of June 30, 2019, believes there are no arbitrage rebate liabilities.